OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Power-Dock-2.md

 <!-- [//]: # (explanation that you can visually see the battery level on the indicator LEDs AND in the operating system) -->

 The `power-dock2` application allows you to turn on the Battery Level indicator LEDs as well as output the current voltage of the battery on the screen.
-You can monitor the voltage on the command line while it is Battery more or Stationary mode.
+You can monitor the voltage on the command line while it is in Battery mode or Stationary mode.
 However, for the Batttery Indicator LEDs, it will only take effect when Power Dock is in the Battery mode.

 #### Install

-To install the power-dock2 application, run the following commands:
+To install the `power-dock2` application, run the following commands:

 ```
 opkg update